 But Amma didn’t relent.
 I could see she was fighting hard to be strong herself.
 She didn’t want this any more than me, yet she kept muttering about how good an opportunity this was.

 “Foolish child,” she said, trying to keep her voice from trembling, “think of all the riches you will have!
 You will live in the palace and you will never work a day in your life!”

 Two royal servants were sent to prepare me for the event.
 I struggled while they rubbed their herbs and pastes on my skin.
 But they were firm and adamant and got their job done.
 After three grueling hours of cleaning, beautifying and dressing, I was declared ready.

 Amma embraced me one last time, as I was being led away from my house, finally in tears.

 “The king always gets what he wants, Aanki,” she whispered, planting a wet kiss on my forehead.

 Gishkim lined us up by the palace boulevard.
 All the girls were dressed in extravagant clothes that they did not own.
 Most of them shifted nervously on their toes.
 Some looked happy, but most, like me, were full of worry.

-The palace gates opened with a loud screech as soon as the bells announced midday.
-The royal carriage was led by two magnificent white horses and few soldiers marching behind it as escorts.
+The palace gates opened as soon as the bells announced midday.
+The royal carriage emerged.
+It was led by two magnificent white horses and few soldiers followed as escorts.
 It rolled by slowly with red curtains drawn over its windows.
 The king observed us through the thin fabric, and even though I couldn’t see him, I felt fully conscious of his gaze.

 Lord Gilgamesh rarely presented himself in front of the people, in fact, I knew him only by description.
 People called him the golden king — for he had golden hair and was quite fond of gold and treasures.
 He had spent most of his life conquering and looting kingdoms to accumulate the largest treasury in the history of mankind.
 I imagined him now, measuring us critically, about to change one of our lives forever with a mere command.